 June 30 – July 6, 2024 Wilderness Immersion Experience for ages 10-17 near Mt Rainier with prerequisite of one previous program with us (family workshop, day camp or overnight camp)

-You asked, and we answered, with this newly added, low-barrier camp we’re also nick-naming the Extraordinary, Unimaginable, Exceptional, Enchanting, Mind-Boggling, Mezmerizing, Magical, Miraculous, Wondrous, Virtually Superlative Out Of This World Wilderness Survival Training Experience, but we don’t want to set expectations too high (lol) so just know that’s it’s a great chance to get away from society, and return to the natural world as it was originally created.
+You asked, and we answered, with this camp we nick-named the Extraordinary, Unimaginable, Exceptional, Enchanting, Mind-Boggling, Mesmerizing, Magical, Miraculous, Wondrous, Virtually Superlative Out Of This World Wilderness Survival Training Experience, but we don’t want to set expectations too high (lol) so just know that’s it’s a great chance to get away from society, and return to the natural world as it was originally created.

 Learn the skills your ancestors knew, opening a world of understanding and confidence for you in the wilderness.
 You’ll experience all the nature awareness and survival skills in which we specialize, and bond with new friends as you work together to overcoming challenges throughout the week, emerging ready to embrace anything life throws at you in the future.

 Similar to our Advanced Wilderness Skills & Survival Trek taking place simultaneously, this week will provide participants with reliable and practical skills for emergency survival situations.
 Some of the skills will include:

 - Practicing the Critical Order of Emergency Survival with and without the 10 Essentials;